-Gary has handled hundreds of cases in the course of his career.
-He has substantial experience as a single, presiding and panel arbitrator for U.S. and international commercial arbitrations focused on corporate, commercial and international business transactions, including technology financing, technology development, sales and distribution, IP licensing, patent, copyright and trade secret infringement and data breaches.
+Gary has substantial experience as a single, presiding and panel arbitrator for U.S. and international commercial arbitrations focused on US and international business, commercial transactions, corporate transactions, private investment, accounting/valuations, intellectual property licensing and infringement, technology transactions (including technology financing, technology development, sales and distribution), licensing, joint ventures (joint development and collaboration agreements), cryptocurrency/DeFi, life sciences, biotech, telecommunications, IP infringement (trade secret, copyright and patent), data breach/cybersecurity, telecommunications and satellites, alternative energy and executive employment disputes.
 His international arbitration experience includes counsel and neutral services involving common law, civil law and developing country matters.
-He has significant experience with civil law and other non-US style arbitrations.
+He has significant experience with non-US style arbitration.

 He received his undergraduate degree with honors from Washington University in St. Louis (Earth & Planetary Sciences, Political Science and International Development) and his law degree with honors from Tulane Law School, and engaged in additional legal studies at the University of California, Hastings College of the Law and international studies at Stanford University.

 Gary is qualified as a U.S. lawyer and an English solicitor.
-He is admitted in California and the District of Columbia and a member of the bar of the U.S. Supreme Court, the U.S. Court of Appeals for the Ninth Circuit, the U.S. Court of Appeals for the DC Circuit, the U.S. Court of Appeals for the Federal Circuit and various federal district courts.
+He is admitted in California and the District of Columbia and is a member of the bar of the U.S. Supreme Court, the U.S. Court of Appeals for the Ninth Circuit, the U.S. Court of Appeals for the DC Circuit, the U.S. Court of Appeals for the Federal Circuit and various federal district courts.

 He serves as an Arbitrator and Mediator throughout the US and internationally in administered and ad hoc proceedings.
 As well, he speaks frequently and writes regularly on topics concerning technology law and international dispute resolution.